rho-devel/rho/README.md

    make
    make check
    ```
-It is useful to additionally define `-Wall -DNO_CELLPOOLS -fsanitize=address -O1` in order to find bugs more easily.
+It is useful to additionally define `-Wall -DNO_CELLPOOLS -DAGGRESSIVE_GC -fsanitize=address -O1` in order to find bugs more easily.

-For release builds, the flags `-Wall -O2 -DNDEBUG -DUNCHECKED_SEXP_DOWNCAST` should be defined, and `src/include/CXXR/config.hpp` should be modified to undefine `AGGRESSIVE_GC`.
+For release builds, the flags `-Wall -O2 -DNDEBUG -DUNCHECKED_SEXP_DOWNCAST` should be defined.

 Currently `make install` is disabled for CXXR.
 It can be run directly from the build directory as `bin/R` however.
 This will be re-enabled in the near future.